 “Based on the findings from this trial, ibrutinib-based therapy becomes a new standard of care for the treatment of CLL in patients age 70 and younger,” Dr. Qamar said.

 If you or someone you know has CLL, ask your doctor about these new findings.

 Aurora involvement in both these trials was through a cancer research network called the National Cancer Institute Community Oncology Research Program or NCORP.

 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 About the Author

-Nick Bullock is a scientific writer and editor for Aurora Research Institute.
+Nick Bullock, health enews contributor, is a scientific writer and editor for Advocate Aurora Health.
 He is a former newspaper reporter and magazine editor with a background in science and research reporting.
-When he’s not writing about the latest health care research, Nick is usually hiking through Wisconsin state parks, reading sci-fi novels or historical nonfiction, trying new recipes, agonizing over Minnesota sports franchises, and playing games with his family.
+When he’s not writing about the latest health care research, Nick is usually hiking through Wisconsin state parks, reading sci-fi novels or historical nonfiction, trying new recipes, agonizing over Minnesota sports franchises and playing games with his family.